-Health and Safety requirements are considered as a matter of course as part of the Events planning process and reviewed by the Administration Manager and Facilities Manager.
+Health and Safety requirements are considered as a matter of course as part of the Events planning process.

 Management of external visitors on school premises

 As a matter of course all visitors to site are not allowed to roam the site unaccompanied.
 Assessing the risks posed by Visitors who will have contact with children is crucial and is covered in more detail by the Visitors Policy.